Cassandra Peterson: Discography

 She also performed on a track called "Zombie Killer" for the band Leslie and the LY's, released in February 2008.
 The music video for the track features Leslie and the LY's performing to a sold-out audience of zombies in a fictional venue called "Elvira Stadium".
 A 7" single was released.
+In 2018, she collaborated with singer Kim Petras on the title track of Petras' EP Turn Off the Light, Vol. 1 and subsequent mixtape Turn Off the Light.